Mindaugas Maldonis

 Mindaugas Maldonis (born 30 March 1991) is a Lithuanian sprint canoeist.
 Competing in the individual K-1 200 m event he won gold in 2021 World Cup stage 2 in Barnaul.

 In 2021 Maldonis was selected to represent Lithuania at the 2020 Summer Olympics.
-At the 2022 ICF Canoe Sprint World Championships Maldonis together with Andrejus Olijnikas won silver medal in K-2 500 m event.
+At the 2022 ICF Canoe Sprint World Championships Maldonis together with Andrejus Olijnikas won the silver medal in the K-2 500 m event.